Anti-Inflammatory Living to Heal Inflammation Naturally

 If you’re worried about calcium, don’t be.
 We don’t need milk to keep our bones strong.
 There are many excellent plant sources of calcium found in foods such as dark green leafy vegetables like kale and spinach, broccoli, bok choy, figs and white beans.

 We also talked about allergies being a cause of inflammation and cow’s milk is a common allergen in both adults and children.
-Milk products are known to stimulate the secretion of pro-inflammatory cytokines that illicit an inflammatory response.
+Milk products are known to stimulate the secretion of pro-inflammatory cytokines that elicit an inflammatory response.
 If you do want to include dairy in your diet, choose organic options to avoid the pesticides, hormones and antibiotic residues regular dairy can contain.
 Grass-fed, pasture-raised organic dairy will be the best option.

 Gluten and Inflammation

 The issue with gluten today is that the diet of the average person is so heavily based on wheat.
 A bagel or cereal for breakfast, a sandwich for lunch and pasta for dinner.
-It’s just being consumed in such high quantities and because wheat is not what it was a hundred years ago due genetic modification and the removal of nutrients during processing.
-It’s this highly refined form of wheat that’s the issue and unfortunately this nutritionally-poor wheat can be found in many processed foods you’d find at the grocery store.
+It’s just being consumed in such high quantities and because wheat is not what it was a hundred years ago due to genetic modification and the removal of nutrients during processing.
+It’s this highly refined form of wheat that’s the issue and unfortunately, this nutritionally-poor wheat can be found in many processed foods you’d find at the grocery store.

 Unless you’re allergic to wheat and grains, they do not cause an inflammatory response.
 Whole grain consumption has actually be associated with less inflammation and not more.
 Numerous studies have pointed to whole grains causing less inflammation in the body so you don’t have to be worried about enjoying healthy, complex carbohydrates in the form of whole grains.
 However, if you have a wheat intolerance or allergy or are sensitive to gluten, wheat certainly can cause inflammation.